-- 1. Read GENERAL RULES. - 2.
-Must be enrolled in the 4-H Environmental Science project to exhibit. - 3.
+- 2. Must be enrolled in the 4-H Environmental Science project to exhibit. - 3.
 Please describe your exhibit including dimensions (i.e., tri-fold display, poster, etc.) in the online pre-entry form. - 4.
-Entries should be in place by noon, Tuesday.
-Judging will be held Tuesday afternoon. - 5.
-Only 2 entries per class for Educational Display Exhibits. - 6.
-All Educational Display Exhibits will be limited to no larger than 3' x 4' table space. - 7.
-An Educational Display Exhibit can be a poster (not larger than 22" x 28"), or other display (not bigger than a standard 3' x 4' tri-fold display) showing and describing something learned, a project activity done, service project, etc. Should relate to things done in the project in which the member is enrolled. - 8.
-Exhibits considered too fragile or too valuable to be on display throughout the fair may be brought for judging and taken home immediately. - 9.
+Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 5.
+All items must be entered Tuesday prior to the fair during the designated times. - 6.
+If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 7.
+Judging will be held on Thursday 8:00 a.m. - 8.
+Only 1 entry per class for Educational Display Exhibits. - 9.
+All Educational Display Exhibits will be limited to no larger than 3' x 4' table space. - 10.
+An Educational Display Exhibit can be a poster (not larger than 22" x 28"), or other display (not bigger than a standard 3' x 4' tri-fold display) showing and describing something learned, a project activity done, service project, etc. Should relate to things done in the project in which the member is enrolled. - 11.
 4-H Exhibitors should avoid using copyrighted and/or trademarked materials whenever possible by originating their own work.
-Copyrighted and/or trademarked materials used in education display or posters for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 10.
+Copyrighted and/or trademarked materials used in education display or posters for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 12.
 Educational Display Exhibits are County Only.